Scholarship of Teaching & Learning Nomination Requirements

-- Nominator: The nominator must be a current AHC faculty member or faculty emeritus.
+- Nominator: The nominator must be a current University faculty member or faculty emeritus.
 Self-nominations are not permitted.
 Nominators must submit the completed nomination packet that includes the letter of nomination, the nominee's CV and educator portfolio (described below), and external and internal letters of support.

 - Curriculum vita: Complete curriculum vita.

 - Educator’s portfolio: The nominator should assist the nominee in the preparation of an educator’s portfolio to document contributions to the scholarship of teaching and learning.
 Once completed, the portfolio should be sent to external and internal peers along with the request for letters of support (described below).
 Components of the educator’s portfolio should include: